PhoenixPan/FrontEndDevelopment/jQuery-basic.md

   ```

 4. click() only adds to existing elements while on() adds on future elements.
-5. Event bubbling: click one place may trigger multiple events, if it's not your intention, use this stopPropagation():
+5. Event bubbling: click one place may trigger multiple events (usually from parent elements), if it's not your intention, use this stopPropagation():

   ```
   $(".list").on("click",".delete-button", function(event) {